asgardphp/asgard/Form/README.md

 "text" being the name of the widget we want to use to render the field.

-By default, the Form will look for the corresponding widget in \Asgard\Form\Widgets.
+By default, the Form will look for the corresponding widget in \Asgard\Form\Widget.
 [But it is possible to manage what widgets are available](#managing-widgets).

 ###Field label